-UK judge set to sentence Lucy Letby, the most prolific child killer in modern UK history
+British nurse Lucy Letby imprisoned for life for the murders of 7 babies and attempted murders of 6

 Letby was finally removed from frontline duties in late June of 2016.
 She was arrested at her home in July 2018.

-An independent inquiry will be conducted into how the hospital responded to the deaths.
+An independent inquiry will be conducted into what happened at the hospital and how staff and management responded to the spike in deaths.